Centro de Eventos Valle del Pacifico

-The Centro de Eventos Valle del Pacifico (Pacific Valley Events Center) is a convention center located in the city of Cali, Colombia on the highway between Yumbo and Cali.
+The Centro de Eventos Valle del Pacifico (Pacific Valley Events Center) is a convention center located in the city of Yumbo, Colombia on the Autopista Cali-Yumbo, 10 minutes from Alfonso Bonilla International Airport.

 History

 The Centro de Eventos Valle del Pacifico - CEVP, was founded on November 6 of 2007.
-Its construction was due to the efforts of the public, private and independent entrepreneurs of Valle del Cauca guided by the Chamber of Commerce of Cali.
+Its construction was due to the efforts of the public, private, and independent entrepreneurs of Valle del Cauca guided by the Chamber of Commerce of Cali.
 The financial resources for its construction were gathered by 58 regional and national companies who contributed by buying shares, donating and acquiring advertising spaces.